Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    resource consumption, if it drops lower, then don't bring down instances.
 I think having dynamic scale-in, scale-out policy is better to conserve costs though.
    Finally, create your Autoscaling Group.
+9. Go to your GitHub secrets and add a new secret called ``AWS_AUTOSCALING_GROUP_NAME`` with the value being the name you gave the autoscaling group "project-EC2AutoScalingGroup"

 .. _Click here to learn more about the pool: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#plan-ec2-fleet

+Creating a CodeDeploy Deployment Group
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. Search up CodeDeploy and head to your application.
+Create a deployment group.
+2. Enter a deployment group name and set that to something like "project-DeploymentGroup-01".
+Use the service role we created in `Setting up Credentials`_, step 9.
+It should look like: "project-CodeDeploy".
+The deployment type should be Blue/Green.
+The environment configuration should be copying Autoscaling group.
+Choose your Autoscaling group.
+Re-route traffic immediately.
+   Terminate the original instance in 30 minutes.
+3. In this tutorial, we can just select the Deployment Configuration for half.
+However, in the future, you should create a custom percentage based configuration with minimum healthy instances being 80% (so 20% at a time.
+This can be lowered to 10%).
+4. Choose your load balancer and the custom target group.
+In advanced configuration, head to Rollbacks and uncheck "Disable rollbacks."
+Enable "Roll back when a deployment fails."
+Then, press Create deployment group.
+5. Head to GitHub Secrets and add a new key ``AWS_CODEDEPLOY_DEPLOYMENT_GROUP`` with the value being the name you set up for the deployment group, it was something like "project-DeploymentGroup-01"

 Setting up the Database (AWS RDS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^